rricharz/Tu56/README.md

  ./demo

 There is currently no 2 way communication back from the panel to the "host".
-Therefore, at the moment the demo just flips the left buttons in the write enable position if required.
-But the the right buttons needs to be in the remote position.
+Therefore, at the moment the demo just flips the left button to the write enable position if required.
+But the the right buttons need to be in the remote position.
 Otherwise the panel does not listen to a "host".

 If you abort the demo program while it's running you might end up with reels spinning forever.
 Just use